 Code of Conduct

 Below is relevant information from the Workplace Code of Conduct that all licensees of the University of Cincinnati must agree to.
-For more information, or a copy of the Code of Conduct, please contact the Trademarks and Licensing Office or the University's licensing agency, CLC.
+For more information, or a copy of the Code of Conduct, please contact the Office of Trademark Licensing & Brand Engagement or the University's licensing agency, CLC.

 Workplace Code Standards